vkostyanetsky/Fastimer/README.md

 - COPPER MAN OF HABIT (level 2 badge out of 9).
 Ten completed fasts in a row!
 ```

-## 😌 Questions
+## 🤔 Questions

 ### Where can I see or edit my fasts?

-The script stores all the fasts in `fasts.yaml` file in the working directory (where you run the timer).
+The script stores all the fasts in `fasts.yaml` file in the working directory.
 It has [YAML](https://en.wikipedia.org/wiki/YAML) format, which is quite human-readable, so you can just open it in your lovely text editor.

 For instance, the completed fast in the journal looks like this: